null

 The iconography of the trophies is appreciated, with a variety of themes: war trophies, but also music trophies and even scientific instruments.
 The taste for the Orient continued and merchants commissioned cabinetmakers to make furniture in Japanese lacquer and European varnish.

-The "antique style", sometimes referred to in its most typical refined expression as the "Marie-Antoinette style", extended beyond the reign of Louis XVI (1774-1791), spanning more than half a century to the end of the Empire.
+The "antique style", sometimes referred to in its most refined expression as the "Marie-Antoinette style", extended beyond the reign of Louis XVI (1774-1791), spanning more than half a century to the end of the Empire.